-Our premedicine program (Biology/Premedical Emphasis) is designed to provide students interested in medical school with the key science courses needed to not only pass the Medical College Entrance Exams but the rigorous scientific background be successful in Medical School.
+Our premedicine program (Biology/Premedical Emphasis) is designed to provide students interested in medical school with the key science courses needed to not only pass the Medical College Entrance Exams but the rigorous scientific background to be successful in Medical School.
 We prepare our students to be well-rounded professionals with experiences like undergraduate research, leadership, and a strong grounding in bioethics and liberal arts.
 The MA/BA dual degree in Bioethics is unique to Trinity International University.
 We have an excellent track record for acceptance of our students into medical schools like Mayo, Rosalind Franklin, Southern Illinois, Creighton, University of Wisconsin, Medical School of Wisconsin, University of Minnesota to name a few.
 Students graduating from our premedicine program also are equipped to enter graduate programs or other health professions.
-For more information, please contact the Director of the School of Science and Technology
+For more information, please contact the Director of the Division of Science, Technology and Health.

 Students wishing to earn a BS in nursing may enroll in a two-year Pre-Nursing Program at Trinity prior to transferring to a nursing program at another institution.
 This program provides students with an opportunity to prepare for nursing from a distinctively Christian perspective as coursework emphasizes biblical studies and bioethics, in addition to a strong theoretical science base.
 For more information, contact the Director of the Division of Science, Technology, and Health.